This post may contain affiliate links. Read my disclosure policy.

-However, being three years apart meant surviving a newborn is not a good playmate for a three-year-old big brother, a baby brother who can barely walk and a preschooler who wants to run around and play, and then the little one not understanding when the big one tries to set up his action figures while the big one barely understands a word the little one says.
+However, being three years apart, a newborn was not a good playmate for a three-year-old big brother.
+A baby brother who could barely walk and a preschooler who wanted to run around and play were hard to juggle sometimes.
+And then the little one did not understand when the big one set up his action figures in a “scene” while the big one barely understood a word the little one says.